 It's against our policies to do anything that manipulates the search or browse experience on eBay.
-This applies to all parts of a listing, including the title, subtitle, product details, description, pictures, links, and meta tags.
+This applies to all parts of a listing or product, including the title, subtitle, product details, description, pictures, links, and meta tags.
 If you use tactics that can inappropriately divert bidders and buyers to a listing, we will take action.

 Before listing items, be sure to read our search and browse manipulation policy to learn more about our guidelines on:

 It's also important to stay in good standing with eBay fee payments.
 Sometimes sellers try to find ways to get around paying fees, or they do it by mistake.
 Be sure to read our policy about avoiding eBay fees.

 You should also read the following policies:

 If your item sells, contact your buyer, accept their payment, and ship the item.